stigtsp/jfpg/README.md

 	Allow encrypted secret keys

 An experimental demo script showing automatic encryption/decryption of files sent to Google drive is provided.
-It requires the gdrive command line tool if you want to try it.
+It requires the gdrive command line tool and zenity if you want to try it.